jainhitesh3/UpdateXCprettyReport/README.md

 Please Note:
 * It is taking hardcoded path of HTML file (Please update the path as per your director structure).
+* Currently, To avoid test suite count as test case i have hardcoded test suite value.
+But it needs to be generic.
 * Current HTML file has wrong number of test case counts, Doesn't have pie chart included in it.

 It Has 3 methods -